PrisWen/100-days-of-code/README.md

 **Today's Progress :** Today I learned about how to explore the data and I worked with my first ML model

 **Thoughts :** Sklearn is easy to use

+## Day 21 : May 17 , 2020 |  Kaggle's Introduction to Machine Learning

+**Today's Progress :** Today I learned about how to split data, fit the model, make prediction and calculate MAE

+**Thoughts :** Sklearn surprises me